linkerd/website/linkerd.io/content/2/tasks/distributed-tracing.md

 OpenTelemetry is not yet production ready and so OpenCensus remains our recommendation for the moment.

+It is possible to use many other tracing client libraries as well.
+Just make sure the b3 propagation format is being used and the client library can export its spans in a format the collector has been configured to receive.

 ## Collector: OpenCensus

 The OpenCensus collector receives trace data from the OpenCensus agent exporter